webtrees/webtrees.github.io/faq/password.md

 $stmt = $pdo->prepare($sql);
 $stmt->execute(array('password' => crypt($PASSWD, ''), 'email' => $EMAIL));
 if ($stmt->rowCount() > 0) {
-  echo 'SUCESS - The user account was updated.';
+  echo 'SUCCESS - The user account was updated.';
 } else {
   echo 'ERROR - The user account was not found or not updated.';
 }